• Results in 30-60 minutes

 • Have severe heart or liver problems

-• Vision loss or severe vision changes
+• Sudden loss of vision or serious visual changes

 Warnings